yangsoosong/google-geocoding-api/parsingAddresses.md

 ![capture response](/screenShots/missingCasesUpdateTable.PNG)

 ## Current status
-Confident that about 90% of 85% of addresses are correctly parsed.
+![number of addresses per country](/screenShots/numberOfAddressPerCountry.PNG) Confident that about 90% of 85% of addresses are correctly parsed.
+(We currently hold total of 8618 addresses to parse in our system.)
-![number of addresses per country](/screenShots/numberOfAddressPerCountry.PNG)

 ## Challenges